triangledirt/books/RAPE!.md

 "Well there you go.
 You're hanging with the wrong bitches."

-"If I had a bitch like you---"
+"If I had a bitch like you—"

 "Do you want to eat my pussy?"